kendru/learn-cljs/content/section-1/lesson-5-bootstrapping-a-clojurescript-project.md

 > **NOTE**
 >
 > The terminal examples in this book are for a Unix-like environment such as OSX or Linux.
-Windows users may have to make minor adaptations the commands.
+Windows users may have to make minor adaptations of the commands.

 ### Using Aliases